Best Yoga Blocks of 2021

 Options: None, only comes in one color, price is for 1 block

-The Healthyoga is a 2-pack with an included strap that proved to be a real winner amongst our collection of props.
-Despite years of teaching, we have rarely run across blocks that boast this slender of a profile.
-We found that we loved this size for more mellow variations of backbends and mid-range lunge poses.
-While we are typically content to use one block during a practice, the atypical shape of the Healthyoga makes it nice to have a matching set.
-These blocks are made of high-density EVA foam, which creates a sturdy base and sweat-resistant surface.
-They are the most durable EVA foam blocks we tested — they can be damaged with force, but rest assured that fingernails won't scratch into the blocks' bodies.
-The rounded corners on this 3" x 9" x 6" brick add a lovely touch of compassion during hard to achieve postures, and the high-density foam creates a tougher-than-average yet still-forgiving block.
+Healthyoga offers a package that includes two blocks and a yoga strap, a welcome addition to our prop collection.
+Even after years of teaching, it is still rare to find blocks with such a thin profile.
+We were pleased with this size when working through more delicate backbend variations and mid-range lunge poses.
+We typically don't use more than a single block during practice, but the nonconforming shape of the Heathyoga made us appreciate the matching set.
+These blocks are comprised of a high-density EVA foam that allows for a solid base and sweat-repelling exterior.
+They're the most durable EVA foam blocks we tested — like most things, they can be damaged with force, but you can rest assured that fingernails aren't going to leave a mark on these blocks.
+The rounded corners on this 3" x 9" x 6" brick add a lovely touch of compassion during difficult postures, and the high-density foam creates a tougher-than-average yet still-forgiving block.

 Upon unveiling this bundle of yoga goodies, we were immediately offended by the odor of the foam.
 We allowed the foam to breathe for about 48 hours and were then able to enjoy our yoga practices odor-free.
 And while the non-traditional size ended up being an attribute for us, we encourage consumers to be aware that the standard yoga block size offers a full inch more in terms of a support base, depending on what block configuration you prefer to use.
 Ultimately, we are pleased by the durability and affordability of this collection and unanimously agree that the Healthyoga bundle is a top-shelf choice for yogis looking to deepen their practice with props.